I recently shared a photo of my favorite smoothie on Instagram. Several people asked me the usual question:

 (Note: These ingredients typically fill my entire blender, which is 64 ounces.
 I pack that thing good.
 LOL.)

 Blend all ingredients on high for 1-2 minutes.
-I blend mine for closer to 2 minutes because I like it supersmooth.
+I blend mine for closer to 2 minutes because I like it super smooth.
 This recipe makes 3-5 servings depending on how much you drink.
-I can usually fill 4 12-ounce Mason jars, and sometimes a little more.
+I can usually fill three 16-ounce Mason jars, and sometimes a little more.

 Pour the smoothie into glasses if you’re serving it immediately or into Mason jars if you want to store some in the fridge.
 Be sure to fill the Mason jars up so there’s minimal space left in the jar.
-The tight lids on them will keep the smoothie nice and fresh.
+I like these lids because they keep the smoothie nice and fresh, and they don’t rust.

 I drink one of these smoothies almost every day for breakfast (and sometimes for lunch), so a batch usually lasts 3 days.
 If you’re drinking a smoothie you’ve had in the fridge for a day or so, just shake it up before removing the lid. ;)